 One L ast N ote about S emikhah/O rdination:

 Another argument that has been presented against offering ordination to women is their inability to be conferred with classic semikhah.
-This term refers to a specific type of ordination that existed in ancient times and has not been bestowed for over 1000 years, but remains a stubborn theoretical benchmark for those who can be ordained even on a lesser level.
-Early rabbinic and halakhic texts exclude male converts from positions of religious authority including judging, witnessing and communal authority in a manner similar to the exclusion of woman described above.
+This term refers to a specific type of ordination that existed in ancient times and has not been bestowed for over 1000 years, but remains a benchmark for those who can be ordained even on the lesser level that is conferred today.
+In other words, since women were never conferred with original semikhah, they have no ability to seek out any form of ordination.
+This argument should apply to male converts as well since early rabbinic and halakhic texts exclude male converts from positions of religious authority including judging, witnessing and communal authority in a manner similar to the exclusion of woman described above.
 Still, learned male converts are nonetheless permitted to serve as synagogue rabbis (a decision dating back hundreds of years), and there seems to be no concern that they will somehow forget the halakhically imposed restrictions on their leadership.

-Rabbi Eliyahu Bakshi-Doron, former Chief Sephardic Rabbi of Israel, is one of the only authorities I am familiar with who equates the ability of converts to hold positions of leadership – including Torah leadership – with that of women.
+Rabbi Eliyahu Bakshi-Doron, former Chief Sephardic Rabbi of Israel, is the only authority that I am familiar with who equates the ability of converts to hold positions of leadership – including Torah leadership – with that of women.